Guide

 PDF compression is most successful when you reduce complexity before you reduce quality.
 Start by removing non-essential pages using Delete PDF Pages and splitting into parts with Split PDF if the destination allows multiple files.
 This reduces the amount of compression required and protects readability, especially for small text, stamps, and signatures.

-After you compress with PDF Tools, run a quick quality control pass.
+After you compress with PDF Compressor, run a quick quality control pass.
 Open the PDF and check the most information-dense areas (tables, signatures, stamps) at 200% zoom.
 If text edges look broken, undo and compress slightly less.
 If your PDF is scanned, consider grayscale scanning or cleaner lighting next time; cleaner scans compress better.

 For applications and portals, file structure matters as much as size.
 Keep filenames simple, avoid special characters, and ensure the PDF opens instantly.
 If you are merging multiple documents, combine with Merge PDF, reorder with Reorder PDF, and then do a final compression pass.
 If you need to confirm that your compressed PDF matches the original, use Compare PDF.